rstacruz/repage.js/Readme.md

 ## Fork notes

-This is a fork by @rstacruz that extends the API with the following
+This is a fork of the original [page.js] by visionmedia that extends the API with the following conveniences:
-conveniences:

 ```js
 page('/user/:id', { id: 20 })           // navigates to /user/20